sgclasher/agentblueprint/DATABASE_SCHEMA.md

 - ⚠️ Performance-impacting changes

 ### **Development Checklist**
-- [ ] Will existing profiles work with this change?
+- [ ] Will the existing profile work with this change?
-- [ ] Do I need data migration for existing records?
+- [ ] Do I need a data migration for existing records?
 - [ ] Are new fields optional with sensible defaults?
 - [ ] Does this require new indexes for performance?
 - [ ] Are security policies maintained?